Designer

 In this guide, we learned how to design a workflow using Elsa Studio.

-The workflow is able to read route parameters and store it in a variable, which we then used as an input to send an API call to the reqres API that in turn returns the requested user.
+The workflow is able to read route parameters and store it in a variable, which we then used as an input to send an API call to the JSONPlaceholder API that in turn returns the requested user.